 In addition to our dedication to providing an extraordinary education to all qualified students — at an exceptionally low cost — we believe sharing in the financial obligation is a reflection of your understanding of the value of a Minerva education.
 That is why you and your family are expected to contribute to the cost of attending, to an extent that is both fair and sustainable.

-Aid packages typically comprise a low-interest loan — not exceeding $22,000 across all four years what you might incur at other schools in one year — and work-study opportunities.
+Aid packages typically comprise a low-interest loan — not exceeding across all four years what you might incur at other schools in one year — and work-study opportunities.
 This combination incentivizes ongoing family support and your focused participation while reducing any lasting financial burden after you graduate.
 To cover remaining needs, the Minerva Institute will provide a need-based scholarship made possible by the generous contribution of philanthropic donors.

 To support our need-blind admissions policy, our independent financial aid application process is designed to evaluate all admitted candidates equally, so your financial aid application is reviewed separately from your admissions materials.
 This means that applying for financial aid will not affect your admissions decision in any way.
 Every applicant — whether from the U.S. or any other country — is eligible to apply for and receive financial aid.